anonymouseMC/emissive-glowing-forge/readme.md

 5. \* This pack will probably work on 1.13+ for some mods, if you rename all folders named blocks/particles/items to block/particle/item.

-Notice for mod authors:
-	Some textures from mods/texturepacks are selectively included in this resource pack to ensure overlay conflicts & weird stuff doesnt happen.
-If you have an issue with this, contact me in the aforementioned discord server.